Skip to content

 ChatGPT logo ChatGPT Perplexity logo Perplexity

-Signing a franchise agreement comprising anywhere between fifty to over a hundred pages of material can cause even an experienced business person to be confused.
+Signing a franchise agreement comprising anywhere from 50 to over 100 pages of material can confuse even an experienced business person.
 With some guidance, however, you can familiarise yourself with the key principles.
 This article will provide you with a road map of the key franchise documents to expect when signing on to become a franchisee.
-It will also outline some key questions you should ask your franchisor before signing a franchise agreement.
+It will also outline key questions to ask your franchisor before signing a franchise agreement.

 What is a Franchise Agreement?

-A franchise agreement is a document which contains the key responsibilities a franchisee and franchisor owe each other.
+A franchise agreement is a document that contains the key responsibilities a franchisee and franchisor owe each other.

-Unlike other commercial contracts, the form and content of the Franchise Agreement are guided by the requirements set out in the Franchising Code of Conduct (‘the Code’).
-This is a mandatory industry code governed by the Australian Competition Consumer Commission.
+Unlike other commercial contracts, the form and content of the franchise agreement are guided by the requirements set out in the Franchising Code of Conduct (‘the Code’).
+This is a mandatory industry code governed by the Australian Competition and Consumer Commission (ACCC).

 Continue reading this article below the form